deepindeed2022/cwlseu.github.io/_posts/blog/2019-04-11-cpp-compiler.md

                     "-Wl,--no-whole-archive -Wl,--exclude-libs,ALL")
 ```

-## `--exclude-libs` affected by the `--whole-archive` option.

-### Problem
+#### 其他可能问题

 `--exclude-libs` does not work for static libraries affected by the `--whole-archive` option.

-### Description

-`--exclude-libs` creates a list of static library paths and does library lookups in this list.
+* `--exclude-libs` creates a list of static library paths and does library lookups in this list.
-`--whole-archive` splits the static libraries that follow it into separate objects.
+* `--whole-archive` splits the static libraries that follow it into separate objects.
 As a result, lld no longer sees static libraries among linked files and does no `--exclude-libs` lookups.

-### Solution
+#### Solution

 The proposed solution is to make `--exclude-libs` consider object files too.
 When lld finds an object file it checks whether this file originates from an archive and, if so, looks the archive up in the `--exclude-libs` list.

 **Reference**: https://reviews.llvm.org/D39353

-## windows下export所有的符号
+### windows

+在windows常用的编译器是VS里面的cl编译器。我们要实现上述
 cmake使用`cmake -DCMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=TRUE -DBUILD_SHARED_LIBS=TRUE`

     Enable this boolean property to automatically create a module definition (.def) file with all global symbols found in the input .obj files for a SHARED library on Windows.
 The module definition file will be passed to the linker causing all symbols to be exported from the .dll.
 For global data symbols, __declspec(dllimport) must still be used when compiling against the code in the .dll.
 All other function symbols will be automatically exported and imported by callers.
 This simplifies porting projects to Windows by reducing the need for explicit dllexport markup, even in C++ classes.